 Exterior Painting Services - Melbourne and Suburbs

-If you think it might be time to give the exterior of your home a new coat of paint, don't put the job off.
-Whether you're going with professional exterior painters in Melbourne or handling the work yourself, acting soon rather than later has very real benefits in that you're likely to get a longer-lasting finish.
+If you think it might be time to give the exterior of your home a new coat of paint, don't put the exterior painting job off.
+Whether you're going with a professional painter or handling the work yourself, acting soon rather than later has genuine benefits in that you're likely to get a longer-lasting finish.
 It's worthwhile doing your research on paint types and what works for you.
-Although 9 times out of 10 you're going to be getting a better result – and probably saving yourself money – by going with a professional painting company.
+Although nine times out of 10 you're going to be getting a better result – and probably saving yourself money – by going with qualified and efficient painters.

 What Type of Paint is Best for Exterior Painting?

 The ideal exterior paint for your home depends on a number of factors including what kind of paint was used the last time it was painted, the surface and the climate.
 A professional painter can help you evaluate the state of your home and decide on an appropriate paint.
 In general, the following rules apply:

 Most exteriors: Most exterior surfaces can be painted using all-acrylic paint.
 At Joyce Painting, we often use a low-sheen, semi-gloss or a gloss acrylic, but not a satin or semi-gloss oil-based enamel only gloss.